top of page

 Relations from Istanbul University.
 His master’s degree was on “Clash of

-Civilizations” and his doctoral work focused on religion element in Iranian
+Civilizations” and his doctoral work focused on religious elements in Iranian

 foreign policy.
-Before moving Houston, he was working at Erciyes
+Before moving Houston, he worked at Erciyes

 University, Turkey for 10 years.
-He has taught on relation between
+He has taught on the relationship between

-religion and international relations, history of civilizations, political history of Middle East and religion in world politics.
+religion and international relations, the history of civilizations, the political history of Middle East and religion in world politics.

-He also run student discussion groups and gave seminars on religion representations in movies.
+He has also run student discussion groups and given seminars on the representation of religion in movies.

-His research interest is mainly focused on religious studies, political Islam, history of religions, and secularism in world politics.
+His research interests are mainly focused on religious studies, political Islam, history of religions, and secularism in world politics.

 bottom of page